kshetline/tubular_time_tzdb/README.md

 • `roundToMinutes`: If `true`, UTC offsets which are not in whole minutes are rounded to the nearest minute.

-• `singleZone`: Normally all timezones are processed at once.
-You can, however, generate data for just a single timezone by specifying the name of that timezone with this option.
+• `singleRegionOrZone`: Normally all timezones are processed at once.
+You can, however, generate data for just a single timezone by specifying the name of that timezone with this option, or you can specify a region such as `'africa'` or `'southamerica'` to get all of the timezones for just that region.

 • `systemV`: If `true`, timezones defined in the `systemv` file are included.

 • `urlOrVersion`: If left undefined or null, the latest tz database will be downloaded automatically from <https://www.iana.org/time-zones/repository/tzdata-latest.tar.gz>.
-Otherwise a particular version can be specified, such as `'2021a'`, or a URL (including file URLs) can be used to specify a particular `.tar.gz` source.
+Otherwise a particular tz database version can be specified, such as `'2021a'`, or a URL (including file URLs) can be used to specify a particular `.tar.gz` source.

 • `zoneInfoDir`: This option is for validating this tool's parsing and compilation against `zic` binaries located at the given directory path.